Generic Name: polyethylene glycol 3350, electrolytes, and ascorbic acid (Oral route)

 - Toxic colitis or

-- Glucose-6-phosphate dehydrogenase deficiency—Use with caution.
-This medicine contains sodium ascorbate and ascorbic acid.
-This may increase your risk of hemolytic anemia .
+- Glucose-6-phosphate dehydrogenase (G6PD) deficiency—This medicine contains sodium ascorbate and ascorbic acid, which can increase your risk of hemolytic anemia.

 Proper Use of MoviPrep